-The League of Women Voters – Washington County is organized by a volunteer Steering Committee, headed by co-chairs Josie Koehne and Kathleen Hersh.
-Other members of the Steering Committee are Megan Rutherford (media relations), Eric Schmidt, and Amelia Nestler (webmaster).
+The League of Women Voters – Washington County is organized by a volunteer Steering Committee, headed by co-chairs Kathleen Hersh and Megan Rutherford.

 Kathleen Hersh, co-chair.
 After receiving her degree in Biology, Kathleen worked as an investigator for the Food and Drug Administration, first in the San Francisco office then in the Portland office.
 She then started and ran her own business, a travel agency, for a number of years.
 Most recently she worked as an administrative assistant through a temporary agency at a number of Portland area businesses–large and small.
 She has served the Portland League as a unit leader, Voters’ Guide editor, Web Editor and Co-President.
 She joined the Board of League of Women Voters of Oregon in 2015 as Membership Director.
 In 2016 she moved to Washington County and worked to establish a State Unit there.
 She has two grown children and two grandchildren.
 Contact Kathleen.

-Megan Rutherford, media relations.
-After more than a decade as a newspaper journalist and earning a Journalism degree at the University of Arizona, Megan switched fields and went into Marketing and Communications, then became a freelance writer and researcher after the birth of her child.
-Since moving to Oregon in 2010, she has also delved in to community activism and volunteering, with leadership roles at the local Parent Teacher Organization, the county Community Participation Organization program, Pantsuit Nation Oregon, and the League.
-She lives in North Bethany with her daughter, husband and two pets.
+Megan Rutherford, co-chair.
+After more than a decade as a newspaper journalist and earning a Journalism degree at the University of Arizona, Megan went into Marketing and Communications.
+Since moving to Oregon in 2010, she has also delved in to community activism and volunteering, helping the League’s Vote411 program, and organizing local voter education events.
 Contact Megan.

-Amelia Nestler, webmaster.
+Amelia Nestler, steering committee member and State Board Co-Secretary.
 Amelia is a Project Manager at Northwest Green Chemistry, a regional non-profit dedicated to advancing human and environmental health by fostering innovation and economic opportunies.
 Previously, Amelia supported GreenScreen for Safer Chemicals at Clean Production Action.
 Amelia earned her doctorate in Biochemistry at the University of Wisconsin-Madison and her B.A. in Biochemistry at Lewis & Clark College.
 Amelia now lives in Hillsboro, OR, with her husband and two poodles.
 Contact Amelia.